apache/mynewt-site/docs/os/core_os/context_switch/os_sched_next_task.md

 #### Notes

-Should be called interrupts disabled.
+Should be called with interrupts disabled.

 ---------------------